 The spa is set into the hillside rather than built on top of it.
 The sequence runs from bluestone steam to cedar sauna to cold plunge, with a heated outdoor pool cut into the slope facing the mountains.
 It is the strongest argument for a second night.

 Architectural Digest, Conde Nast Traveler, Forbes, Dezeen, Surface, and Wallpaper have all run features.
 Travel + Leisure put it on the 2022 It List.
 The subterranean spa has a cedar sauna, bluestone steam room, and cold plunge.
-Rates start around $499.
+Rates open just under the Hudson Valley luxury line.

 Late April–early May beats Met Gala.
 First two weeks of September beat UNGA.
 Anything Sep–Dec needs 60–90 days of lead time.